mrothNET/dmm-logger/README.md

 ## Usage

-Basic usage is pretty simple.
-The settings of the instrument remain unchanged and one measurement per second is performed and written to the CSV file:
+Basic usage is straightforward.
+The instrument settings remain unchanged, and one measurement per second is performed and written to the CSV file:

 ```console
 dmm-logger 10.1.2.3 example.csv
 ```

-Where `10.1.2.3` should be replaced with the IP address or hostname of your instrument.
+Replace `10.1.2.3` with the IP address or hostname of your instrument.

-The resulting CSV file can be plotted in python notebook with:
+The resulting CSV file can be plotted in a Python notebook with:

 ```python
 import pandas as pd